| |

 Did you like this article?
 If so, please help by sharing it!

 Homeschooling can be lonely without a strong support system.
 That’s why it’s so important to find your homeschool community.
-If you’ve ever struggled to find your tribe, you’ll appreciate the tips Erin shares.
+If you’ve ever struggled to find your tribe, you’ll appreciate the following tips.

 Have you had trouble finding a supportive homeschool community?
 You are not alone!
 I am right there with you!
 Finding supportive homeschool groups can be hard, especially if you’re an introverted homeschool mom like me.